brenns10/libstephen/README.md

 tutorial/commentary style documentation, as well as function-level documentation generated from the code.

-You can generate this documentation yourself by running the command "make docs" in the project root directory.
-This requires Doxygen, as well as Python, Sphinx, and the sphinx-rtd-theme to be installed.
+You can generate this documentation yourself by running the command `make doc` in the project root directory.
+This requires CMake, Doxygen, Python, Sphinx, and the sphinx-rtd-theme to be installed.

 ## Test Coverage